-Examples of injury liability for workplace accidents
+Examples of injury liability for workplace negligence

 In most instances, victims of workplace accidents receive benefits from workers’ compensation while they recover from their injury.
 Workers comp is a no-fault system that provides workers benefits without having to prove an accident occurred due to fault or negligence.
-Typically, workers give up the right to sue their employer when they file for workers comp, however there are some exceptions: Workplace negligence is one.
+Typically, workers give up the right to sue their employer when they file for workers comp, however, there are some exceptions: Workplace negligence is one.

-After sustaining injuries because of your job, you have the right to consult a worker injury lawyer to determine if you might be able to recover greater compensation through a lawsuit if you can prove your employer has liability for your workplace accident.
+After sustaining injuries because of your job, you have the right to consult a work injury lawyer to determine if you might be able to recover greater compensation through a lawsuit if you can prove your employer has liability for your workplace accident.
 This will depend on whether the incident was accidental or due to negligence.

 What is workplace negligence?